What can I expect at trial?

-Small Claims Court Clerk
+Small Claims Court Case Types

-Small claims courts handle a wide variety of cases.
-From a security deposit on a rental to a motor vehicle accident.
+Most cases for the recovery of money can be heard in small claims court.
+This could be an action to get your security deposit back, or an action to recover money for damage done to your vehicle after a car accident.
 However, small claims court cannot handle assignments of claims (where one person transfers their interest in an action to another), a divorce proceedings, and cases filed by collection agencies or agents.

 Are there appeals in small claims court?

-Small Claims Court Jurisdiction
+Limit (or Jurisdiction) of Small Claims Court

-You cannot demand or ask for more than $10,000 in a small claims court case.
-(Government Code 28.093).
+The plaintiff’s demand for money cannot exceed $10,000.
+(Texas Government Code 28.093).
 Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
 The court has no authority to issue an injunctive or equitable award.
 For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
 You could only ask the court for an award of money.

 This courthouse is located at:501 Washington Ave, Rm 104D Waco, TX 76701-1300

 This courthouse is located at:501 Washington Ave, Rm 108 Waco, TX 76701-1327

-This courthouse handles cases for Precinct 2.
-The McLennan courthouse is located at:410 Texas Ave, P O Box 112 Mart, TX 76664-0112
+This courthouse is located at:410 Texas Ave, P O Box 112 Mart, TX 76664-0112

 This courthouse is located at:P O Box 495 West, TX 76691-0495

-The China Spring courthouse is located at:13341 China Spring Rd China Spring, TX 76633
+This courthouse is located at:13341 China Spring Rd China Spring, TX 76633-3097

-This courthouse handles cases for Precinct 5.
-The McLennan courthouse is located at:307 S Madison St McGregor, TX 76657
+This courthouse is located at:307 S Madison St McGregor, TX 76657

-The Waco courthouse is located at:1800 Richter Ave, Ste A Waco, TX 76711-1949
+This courthouse is located at:1800 Richter Ave, Ste A Waco, TX 76711-1949